 Dimitris Agathopoulos is an independent New Media Artist.

-His artistic research and work encompass Virtual and Augmented Reality experiences and narratives, algorithmic art, AI art, 3D sculpting, 3D modeling, experimental animation, sound design, digital scenography, projection mapping, and painting.
+His artistic research and work focus on creating Virtual and Augmented Reality experiences and narratives, algorithmic art, AI-aided art, 3D sculpting, 3D modeling, experimental animation, sound design, digital scenography, projection mapping, and painting.
 He teaches 3D Design in the MA in Digital Arts program at the Athens School of Fine Arts, and he also instructs courses in Plastic Arts with Digital Media and Digital Audiovisual Representations at the Department of Interior Architecture in the School of Applied Arts and Culture at the University of West Attica.

 Art, AI, and the Transformation of Vision